5 Types of Wagashi Sweets that Japanese like the most

 The 3rd place : Mitarashi Dango (みたらし団子)

-Mitarashi Dango (みたらし団子) is one of the most common types of Dango (団子 : Japanese rice dumplings).Generally the Wagashi consists of three to five lightly grilled rice dumplings on a stick, which are covered with a sweet soy sauce glaze.The confection is really easy to get in Japan.It is being sold at most supermarkets and convenience stores.
+Mitarashi Dango (みたらし団子) is one of the most common types of Dango (団子).Generally, it consists of three to five lightly grilled rice dumplings on a stick, which are coated with a sweet soy sauce glaze.This Japanese confection is one of the most commonly eaten Wagashi in Japan and being sold at most supermarkets and convenience stores.

 The 2nd place : Dorayaki (どら焼き)

-Dorayaki (どら焼き) is a traditional Japanese confection that is well-known as Doraemon’s yummy buns.It is said that the origin dates back to the 12th century.The Wagashi usually consists of 2 small baked pancakes with sweet red bean paste in between.The pancake is somewhat moist like Castella cakes because the dough generally contains honey.Most supermarkets and convenience stores in Japan handle the confection.
+Dorayaki (どら焼き) is a traditional Japanese confection well-known as Doraemon’s yummy buns.It is said that the origin dates back to the 12th century.This Wagashi sweet usually consists of 2 small baked pancakes with sweet red bean paste in between.The pancake is somewhat moist like Castella cakes because the dough generally contains honey.Most supermarkets and convenience stores in Japan are handling the sweet treat.

 The 1st place : Daifuku (大福)